lyz-code/blue-book/docs/task_tools.md

-In the past I've used [taskwarrior](https://taskwarrior.org/), but [its limitations](https://lyz-code.github.io/pydo/#why-another-cli-task-manager) led me to start creating [pydo](https://lyz-code.github.io/pydo) although it's still not a usable project :(.
+In the past I've used [taskwarrior](https://taskwarrior.org/), but [its limitations](https://lyz-code.github.io/pydo/#why-another-cli-task-manager) led me to start creating [pydo](https://lyz-code.github.io/pydo) although I didn't finish it.
 Then I moved on to [the simplest task manager](#the-simplest-task-manager) but it eventually fell short in my needs, so I started working with [Openproject](#openproject) but working on a web interface is not for me, so now I'm migrating to [orgmode](orgmode.md).

 ## The simplest task manager